Azure/azure-support-scripts/vmassist/linux/README.md

    -r     Always output the bash summary before spawning the python script

 ### Analyzing output
 The output from the script should be a serial console friendly report of well known issues, along with a link to current documentation on both interpreting the output and references for fixing identified issues.
+For detailed information on the information output directly from the script reference the URL [https://aka.ms/vmassistlinux](https://aka.ms/vmassistlinux)

-Log output is created in `/var/log/azure`, using filenames staring with `vmassist`
+Additionally, detailed log output is created in `/var/log/azure`, using filenames staring with `vmassist`

 ### Issues running VM assist
 #### Seems to hang forever